-ful-ness: car-ry-ing their sheaves. †And they shall say.
+with joy: and bring their sheaves with them. †And they.

-Ehold what manner of thought shall be accepted: whereby either a drunkard, or an adulterer, or one keeping hatred in heart presumeth to approach the wedding banquet, that is the altar of the Lord.
-Let God turn away from us, most beloved brethren, the evils contrary to his will, and grant, that either we should never wish to admit them, or if they should be admitted, we may strive to correct <them> without any delay of penitence or peace: and with plentiful alms we may hasten to wash <them> away, lest perchance if when we come before the tribunal of the eternal Judge with wounds of sins, we be separated from that eternal Church and from that heavenly Jerusalem by perpetual excommunication.
+Ehold what manner of thought shall be accepted : whereby either a drunkard, or an adulterer, or one keeping hatred in heart presumeth to approach the wedding banquet, that is the altar of the Lord.
+Let God turn away from us, most beloved brethren, the evils contrary to his will, and grant, that either we should never wish to admit them, or if they should be admitted, we may strive to correct them without any delay of penitence or peace: and with plentiful alms we may hasten to wash them away, lest perchance if when we come before the tribunal of the eternal Judge with wounds of sins, we be separated from that eternal Church and from that heavenly Jerusalem by perpetual excommunication.
 Considering this, therefore, most beloved brethren, may we desire to approach this altar so chaste and so sober and so peaceable, with God helping, : that we may merit not to be excluded from that eternal altar.
-For he that shall come to this altar chaste in body and clean in conscience : may he, with a blessed emigration, come to that altar which is in heaven.
+For he that shall come to this altar chaste in body and clean in conscience: may he, with a blessed emigration, come to that altar which is in heaven.
+But thou, O Lord, have mercy upon us.